Glasses Can Help Even Young Children

 Healthcare providers who specialize in children's eye care say kids usually become

-near- or farsighted between ages 6 and 12.
-Farsightedness may be diagnosed even earlier,
+nearsighted or farsighted between ages 6 and 12.
+Farsightedness may be diagnosed even

-sometimes in infancy.
-Even infants can wear glasses if they need help to see well.
-Experts
+earlier, sometimes in infancy.
+Even infants can wear glasses if they need help to

-agree that all children should have an eye screening before they enter school.
-The
+see well.
+Experts agree that all children should have an eye screening before they

-American Academy of Ophthalmology (AAO) and the American Optometric Association (AOA)
+enter school.
+In addition, the American Academy of Ophthalmology (AAO) and the American

-recommend that all infants and children be screened for vision problems.
-An ophthalmologist
+children be screened for vision problems.
+An ophthalmologist or optometrist should

-or optometrist should examine any child who doesn’t pass one of the screening tests
+check any child who doesn’t pass one of the screening tests below.

-A pediatrician or healthcare provider should examine a newborn's eyes to make sure
+A pediatrician or healthcare provider should check a newborn's eyes to make sure they

-they are healthy.
-(An ophthalmologist or optometrist should look at all newborns at
+are healthy.
+(An ophthalmologist or optometrist should look at all newborns at risk

-risk for developing serious vision problems in childhood, as well as those with developmental
+of developing serious vision problems in childhood.
+They should also check those with

-delays.)
-Not all visual problems are a result of abnormal focus.
-Infants may be born
+developmental delays.)
+Not all visual problems are because of abnormal focus.
+Babies

-with cataracts, cloudy corneas, or other problems that impact vision.
+may be born with cataracts, cloudy corneas, or other problems that affect vision.

-A healthcare provider should examine the eyes of youngsters between 6 months and 1
+A healthcare provider should check the eyes of children between 6 months and 1 year

-A healthcare provider should do vision screening between ages 3 and 3 1/2 years.
+A healthcare provider should do a vision screening between ages 3 and 3 ½ years.
 The

 focus should be on checking visual acuity.
 A formal test of visual acuity should be